Exploring the Cham Islands with Kids: A Family Adventure off the Coast of Hoi An

 You can do the Cham Islands as a single day trip, and many families do!
 You can snorkel, eat lunch, and be back in Hoi An in time for lanterns and dinner.

 But staying overnight gives you something the day-trippers miss: quiet.
 Once the last boat leaves, the beaches empty, the stars come out, and you can hear the hum of the ocean against the rocks.
 It’s simple, peaceful, and unforgettable.
-There’s no nightlife, no convenience stores, and no air-conditioning after 10 pm, but that’s kind of the point.
+There’s no nightlife, no convenience stores, but that’s kind of the point.
 It’s a stark contrast to the hectic activity you can find in Da Nang!

 If your family loves adventure, try spending at least one night on the islands.
+(Our family did two.)
 There are several good options for homestays in Bãi Làng or Bãi Hương villages.
-Expect basic rooms with fans (not AC), mosquito nets, and friendly hosts.
+Expect very basic rooms with limited space, mosquito nets, and super friendly hosts.
 The island community is small, but welcoming, and kids can often end up playing soccer or chasing crabs with local children before dinner.

 This is the property that I would recommend for families looking to keep their trip as simple (and fun!) as possible.